David Lichtenstein: Founding of Lightstone (1988–2003)

+Lichtenstein developed an avid interest in property during his twenties and launched his real estate career.
+At the time, he was living in a two-family home in New Jersey.
+In 1986, Lichtenstein used $89,000 in credit card debt to buy a multi-family home in New Jersey.
+Over a three-year period, Lichtenstein reinvested capital from his properties to fund the down payments on more properties.
+He then leveraged the new properties with loans, allowing him to continue to add to his portfolio.

-Following the success of running a small real estate business during the early to mid-1980s, Lichtenstein founded The Lightstone Group in 1988.
+Following the success of his small real estate business, Lichtenstein founded The Lightstone Group in 1988.
+He is the CEO of the company.
 The company was founded in Lakewood, New Jersey, and grew quickly during the early years of the company's history.
 During the first few years of Lightstone's activity, Lichtenstein focused on acquiring multifamily properties in the New Jersey area.

 In the 1990s, Lichtenstein grew The Lightstone Group's portfolio to over 20,000 apartments in 28 states.
 The company was recognized as one of the top 30 apartment owners across the United States around the same time.
 From 1997 onwards, there was a housing price boom in the United States, which lasted for nearly a decade.
 The boom was good for the existing portfolio Lichtenstein had amassed, but it made it more difficult to find affordable properties to purchase.

 The housing bubble that began in 1997 led Lichtenstein to look elsewhere at other real estate opportunities, which included property outside the United States for the first time.
 In 2000, Lightstone began to invest in retail strips, and subsequently into investing in malls.
 His first major purchase in retail came in 2002, when he acquired a Prime Retail-run mall for $36.5 million.
 The outlet mall was based in Puerto Rico and was one of many Prime Retail developments that required redevelopment at the time of purchase.
 Lichtenstein stated in an interview that outlet malls at the time had become an "out-of-favor stock in an out-of-favor industry".

 After seeing the potential of the single mall in Puerto Rico, Lichtenstein made his first major deal in the real estate market in 2003.
 He purchased the entire Prime Retail portfolio for $638 million.
 The portfolio consisted of 37 properties spread across a number of states in the US, in locations such as Pleasant Prairie, Wis., Odessa, Mo, and Gaffney, S.C.
 The acquisition made Lightstone the second-largest owner of outlet malls in the country after Chelsea Premium Outlets, owned by Simon Property Group Inc., the nation's largest mall owner.
-The acquisition made Lichtenstein the owner of a number of famous buildings and properties in Chicago, where Prime Retail had previously been based.
-They included the IBM Plaza, 208 South LaSalle Street and the United Building.
-With the purchase of Prime, Lightstone also took control of some famous Chicago commercial spaces, including such world-renowned buildings as the Mies van der Rohe-designed IBM Plaza, 208 South LaSalle Street and the United Building.

-By the end of 2003, Lightstone was recognized as one of the largest and most active property buyers in the United States.
-The portfolio had an estimated value of $1–2 billion at that time.